mike-unearth/uav/README.md

 # UAV

-A simple utility for one-way data binding.
+UAV is a JavaScript utility for templates with one-way data binding.
+It is 1.6KB after compression.

 ## Install